loilo/monomitter/readme.md

 [![Version on npm](https://badgen.net/npm/v/monomitter)](https://www.npmjs.com/package/monomitter)

-The monomitter is a tiny (125 bytes minzipped), generic notification helper — a kind of topic-free pub/sub mechanism or a single-event event bus.
+The monomitter is a tiny (125 bytes minzipped), generic notification helper — a kind of topic-free pub/sub mechanism or a single-event event bus — designed to be used as a building block for reactive functionality..

 ## Basic Usage